-The Company had entered in to short-term loan agreement for \$170,000 with the parent company Zydus Lifesciences Limited.
-For the years ended March 31, 2024 and 2023 the outstanding loan amount was \$165,000 and \$ 165,000 respectively.
+The Company had entered in to loan agreement for \$170,000 with the parent company Zydus Lifesciences Limited.
+For the years ended March 31, 2025 and 2024 the outstanding loan amount was \$110,000 and \$165,000 respectively.
+The loan balance as of March 31, 2025 was reclassified under long-term liability.
 The Company has paid interest at the applicable arm's length rate.

-ii) Loan from Zydus Noveltech Inc.
+ii) Loan from Zydus International Private Limited.